 This bill amends the New Employment Tax Credit to include provisions for specific industries who self-certify and verify in compliance with specified requirements including electric airplane manufacturing, lithium production, lithium battery manufacturing and semi-conductor manufacturing, research and development.
 Additionally, the bill excludes from gross income any settlements associated with the 2019 Kincade Fire and 2020 Zogg Fire for any qualified taxpayer.
 Finally, it removes a tax avoidance strategy individuals can transfer highly appreciated assets to an out-of-state trust while retaining some control of the assets to avoid taxes.
-This bill requires these income derived from an incomplete gift non-grantor trust be included in the grantor's gross income and therefore taxable in California.
+This bill requires these income and therefore taxable in California.